 Best Bundle (Auto + Home) : Allstate

-Allstate was founded in 1931 and maintains an A+ rating from the Better Business Bureau.
+Allstate was founded in 1931 and holds a Financial Strength Rating of A+ (Superior) from AM Best.
 The company provides specific discounts to policyholders when they bundle a homeowners and auto insurance policy with their RV insurance.
 It also offers additional discounts such as crediting you for years insured with another carrier and being 55 years or older (you can’t be actively seeking employment, however).
 These discounts are not common among other insurers.

 With Allstate, however, you are limited to insuring motorhomes and there aren't as many coverage options compared to the others on this list.
-Allstate's policies offer collision and comprehensive coverage, plus add-ons such as personal injury protection coverage, towing and labor costs coverage, medical payments coverage, uninsured or underinsured motorist coverage, and coverage for your sound system.
+Allstate's policies offer collision and comprehensive coverage, personal injury protection coverage, towing and labor costs coverage, medical payments coverage, uninsured or underinsured motorist coverage, and coverage for your sound system.

 You’ll need to call an independent insurance agent to receive a quote; Allstate agents maintain their own clients, which makes their business relationships more personal.

 What Is RV Insurance?

 RV insurance is designed to protect against theft, loss, or accidents related to your recreational vehicle.
 This type of insurance is similar to auto insurance—you’ll have liability limits and perhaps RV coverage—and similar to homeowners insurance in that policies typically also cover personal property, permanent attachments, and bodily harm.

 Different types of RV classes also can affect your policy premium.
 There are two main types of RVs: motorized and towable.
 Motorized vehicles are divided into classes A, B, and C, with Class A being the largest one, offering the most amenities and therefore most likely to have higher premiums.
 Towable homes include travel trailers, teardrop trailers, fifth-wheel trailers, and pop-up campers.

 What Does RV Insurance Typically Include?